Rosa Slade Gragg: Career and activism

 Gragg became the 16th president of the National Association of Colored Women in 1958, after becoming vice-president in 1957.
-Gragg was the president from 1958 to 1964.
+Gragg was the president from 1958 to 1964, succeeding Irene McCoy Gaines.
 In 1960, she commissioned historian Charles H. Wesley to write the history of the National Association of Colored Women.
 The book was published in 1984, and entitled The History of the National Association of Colored Women's Clubs: A Legacy of Service.
 In 1960, Gragg was selected to be on the National Women's Advisory Committee of the Treasury Department by President John F. Kennedy.
 In 1961, Kennedy appointed her to the President's Commission On the Status of Women.
 Kennedy also appointed her to the National Women's Committee on Civil Rights and the Commission on Employment of the Handicapped.

 In 1961, the National Association of Colored Woman worked toward preserving and restoring Frederick Douglass's home in Washington, D.C.
 Gragg launched the restoration campaign at a ceremony in Washington, D.C., where numerous politicians were in attendance.
 Also in attendance was Douglass's adopted grandson, Joseph K. Douglass.
 The club was successful in their pursuit, and in 1962 Senate Bill 2399 was passed in United States Congress.
 This bill designated the home a historic site.
 The bill was passed by President John F. Kennedy on September 5, 1962.
 Later that year, Gragg gave as a gift a portrait of Abraham Lincoln that had been in Frederick Douglass's library to the White House.
 The portrait hung in the Lincoln Room.
 This was the first time in United States history that a black organization gave a gift to the White House.
 Also in 1962, the club opened multiple women's health clinics in Washington, D.C.
 In 1964, she was unanimously elected president emeritus of the National Association of Colored Women.
 Also in 1964, President Lyndon B. Johnson appointed her to the National Citizens Committee for Community Relations, and the Defense Advisory Committee on Women in the Services.

 Over her career, Gragg served on or was affiliated with many other positions, including: the Advisory Council of the International Movement of the Atlantic Union, the Gandhi Society for Human Rights, and as the secretary on the National Women's Committee on Civil Rights.
 She also served in numerous positions on matters related to the city of Detroit, including the Women's Committee for the 250th Anniversary of Detroit.
 Gragg was a member of: the National Association for the Advancement of Colored People, the March of Dimes United Foundation, The Association for the Study of Afro-American Life and History, and the sorority Sigma Gamma Rho.